muratk5n/thirdwave/en/README.md

 ---

-SCOTUS struck down carbon regulation?
+SCOTUS limits EPA emission reg ability?
 Work-around idea; power stations can be charged a high blanket tax for energy transmission across state lines, if they want a rebate on that tax, station has to prove their carbon emission is low.
 So gov is not 'regulating' but simply 'checking' if company would be elligeble for a rebate.

 ---